-2 People Killed In Shooting In Eastern Germany; Synagogues Under Increased Security
+2 People Killed In Shooting In Eastern Germany In Attack Outside Synagogue

 Regional broadcaster MDR shared a bystander's cellphone video showing a person wearing a helmet firing shots from a rifle, though it's not clear what the person was shooting at.
 Shots also were reportedly fired 9 miles away, in the town of Landsberg.

-Residents have been told to stay indoors, and police are asking for help in finding any images or video that might show the suspects.
+Police asked for help in finding any images or video that might show the suspects, and to submit such images via a secure portal and not on social networks.

-Two people have been admitted to a hospital in Halle with gunshot wounds and were undergoing surgery, Der Spiegel reported.
+Two people were admitted to a hospital in Halle with gunshot wounds and successfully underwent operations, Spiegel reported.

 Police protection was increased at synagogues in the eastern German cities of Leipzig and Dresden after the incident, German news service DPA reports.
 Federal police also reinforced security at train stations and airports in central Germany and on routes to Poland and the Czech Republic.
 Deutsche Bahn announced that Halle's main train station was closed.